david-pizzi-cg/github-mcp-demo/README.md

 ### **Phase 3: Branch Management via GitHub MCP** 🌿
 **User Prompt:**
 ```
 Perfect!
-Now create a hotfix branch from the current demo branch (not main) linked to this issue so we can work on the fix safely.
+Now I need to create a branch from the current demo branch that will be properly linked to issue #6.
+Can you check the issue title and create a branch named using GitHub's convention: {issue-number}-{issue-title-as-slug}?
+This should be something like "6-critical-css-stylesheet-not-loading-due-to-typo-in-html-link" to match what GitHub would auto-generate.
 ```

 **Expected AI Actions:**
+- Use `mcp_github_issue_read` to get the exact issue title
+- Convert title to GitHub's slug format (lowercase, hyphens, no special chars)
 - Use `mcp_github_create_branch` from current demo branch
-- Branch name: `fix/css-stylesheet-typo-from-demo`
+- **Critical**: Branch name must follow pattern: `{issue-number}-{issue-title-slug}`
-- Link branch to the created issue
+- **Example**: Issue #6 "Critical: CSS stylesheet not loading due to typo in HTML link" → Branch: `6-critical-css-stylesheet-not-loading-due-to-typo-in-html-link`
+- **Alternative**: Suggest using GitHub UI for automatic branch creation with perfect linking
+- **Best Practice**: Use GitHub UI to create branch from issue, then fetch/checkout locally

 ### **Phase 4: Local Development** 🛠️
 **User Prompt:**